 For the latest on TV in a contact lens click here.

-For new researchers from academia or industry our annual Summer School may be of interest (4-8th July 2016).
-Go to the link Montpellier summer school for the programme of the 2014 event and ICG News for a more personal account of the 2015 school.
-2016 will again see two streams in parallel one devoted to Glass Science and the other to Glass Manufacture.
-We are also currently planning our second winter school in China.
+For new researchers from academia or industry our annual Summer School may be of interest (2nd-7th July 2018).
+Go to the link Montpellier summer school for the programme and ICG News for a more personal account of the 2017 school.
+2018 will again see two streams in parallel one devoted to Glass Science and the other to Biomaterials.
+We are also currently planning our fourth winter school in Wuhan, China (4-9th November 2018).

 Web based teaching material is available at: http://www.lehigh.edu/imi/WebCourse_Atomistic_Modeling_of_Glass.html